zeroc-ice/ice/cpp/BuildInstructionsMacOS.md

 ### C++11 mapping

-The C++ source tree supports two different language mappings (C++98 and C++11), the default build uses the C++98 mapping.
-The C++11 mapping is a new mapping that uses the new language features.
+The C++ source tree supports two different language mappings (C++98 and C++11).
+The default build uses the C++98 mapping.
+The C++11 mapping is a new mapping that uses new language features.

-To build the new C++11 mapping, use build configurations which are prefixed with `cpp11`, for example:
+To build the C++11 mapping, use build configurations that are prefixed with `cpp11`, for example:

     make CONFIGS=cpp11-shared

 ### Ice Xcode SDK

 The build system supports building Xcode SDKs for Ice.
-These SDKs allow to easily develop Ice applications with Xcode.
+These SDKs allow you to easily develop Ice applications with Xcode.
 To build Xcode SDKs, use the `xcodesdk` configurations: